roy-ganz/toql/guide/src/derive/indelup.md

 # Insert, update and delete
 Structs for toql queries include typically a lot of `Option<>` fields.
-The Toql derive builds proper insert, update and delete functions.
+The Toql derive can build proper insert, update and delete functions.

 ## Keys and skipping
 To make this work you need to provide additional information about keys.